 Right-of-use assets are depreciated on a straight-line basis from the commencement date to the end of the lease term.
-In addition, the right-of-use asset is measured at cost less any accumulated impairment losses, and adjusted for any remeasurement of the lease liability.
+In addition, the right-of-use asset is measured at cost less any accumulated impairment losses (note 3.N), and adjusted for any remeasurement of the lease liability.
 The useful life of assets are as follows: